Dr Michael Finneran

 - Laura McEntee (PhD) – ‘Are Irish Primary Teachers Believers in Drama Education?’

-- Aisling Sharkey (PhD) – ‘Being There – An Authoethnodrama study and dramatization of being a woman in Higher Education management and leadership’.
+- Aisling Sharkey (PhD) – ‘Being There – A Qualitative Arts-Based Narrative Inquiry into the lived experiences of women in management and leadership in Higher Education in Ireland’.
 Co-supervision with Dr Dorothy Morrissey.

 - Linda Davern (PhD - 2019) – ' Infant teachers’ beliefs and attitudes on a play-based curriculum'.
 Co-supervision with Dr Danial Tindall, PESS, UL.